Comprehensive Review of Lenovo ThinkPad X390 Graphics

 Integrated vs. Dedicated Graphics

-Integrated graphics, like the Intel UHD Graphics 620, are built into the CPU and share resources with the system’s RAM.
-In contrast, dedicated graphics cards have their own memory (VRAM) and are more powerful, suitable for gaming, 3D rendering, and intensive graphical applications.
-While integrated graphics are more energy-efficient and cost-effective, they do not match the performance of dedicated GPUs.
+Integrated graphics such as the Intel UHD Graphics 620 are incorporated into the CPU and draw from the same memory as the entire system (the RAM).
+On the other hand, dedicated graphics cards have their own memory (VRAM) and are more powerful, making them suitable for gaming, 3D rendering, and other graphics-intensive applications.
+Moreover, while integrated graphics are more power-saving and economical, they still fall short of the performance of dedicated GPUs.

-For general office tasks, the Lenovo ThinkPad X390’s integrated graphics perform admirably.
-Applications like Microsoft Office, Google Workspace, and various productivity tools run smoothly.
-The graphics capabilities are sufficient for:
+Lenovo ThinkPad X390’s integrated graphics perform satisfactorily for general office tasks.
+Microsoft Office, Google Workspace, and various productivity tools are running without a hitch.
+The graphics capabilities can be termed beyond the scope of:

 Multimedia Consumption

-The Intel UHD Graphics 620 allows the Lenovo ThinkPad X390 to handle multimedia tasks effectively.
-Users can expect:
+The Intel UHD Graphics 620 opens up the possibility of Lenovo ThinkPad X390 being a capable player in the multimedia sector.
+Users can look forward to:

-• Video Streaming: Smooth streaming of HD and 4K content from platforms like Netflix, YouTube, and Hulu.
+Video Streaming: Streaming of HD and even 4K content from Netflix, YouTube, and Hulu without any interruptions.

-• Video Conferencing: Reliable performance during video calls on platforms like Zoom, Microsoft Teams, and Google Meet, even with multiple participants.
+Video Conferencing: Always good performance during video calls on Zoom, Microsoft Teams, and Google Meet regardless of the number of participants.

 Casual Gaming

-While the ThinkPad X390 is not designed for gaming, it can run older or less graphically demanding games.
-Titles such as “League of Legends,” “Minecraft,” and “Counter-Strike: Global Offensive” can be played at lower settings.
-However, modern AAA titles with high graphical demands will struggle on this system.
+The ThinkPad X390 is not a gaming laptop but still can run some very old or less demanding graphically games.
+“League of Legends,” “Minecraft,” and “Counter-Strike: Global Offensive” are some of the titles that can be played at lower settings.
+But, modern AAA titles with high graphical requirements will find this machine very hard to handle.

 Creative Work

-For creative professionals, the Lenovo ThinkPad X390’s graphics capabilities are limited but adequate for light tasks.
-It can handle:
+The Lenovo ThinkPad X390’s graphics capabilities are limited but sufficient for light tasks at most for creative professionals.
+It can do the following tasks:

-• Photo Editing: Basic photo editing tasks in software like Adobe Photoshop, though complex edits and large file handling will be slower compared to dedicated graphics.
+Photo Editing: The basic photo editing tasks in Adobe Photoshop can be done although complex edits and large file handling will be slower compared to dedicated graphics.

-• Video Editing: Basic video editing in applications like Adobe Premiere Pro, but rendering and exporting videos will take longer.
+Video Editing: The basic video editing in Adobe Premiere Pro can be done, but rendering and exporting videos will take longer.

 Multi-Monitor Setup